-Ex-Bosso chairman Mhlope co-opted to ZIFA board - NewZimbabwe.com
+Ex-Bosso chairman Mhlope co-opted to Zifa board - NewZimbabwe.com

 By Sports Reporter

-The former Bosso chief Mhlophe was co-opted onto the ZIFA board together with Northern Region chairman Martin Kweza and PSL governor and Harare City chairperson Alois Masepe.
+Mhlophe was co-opted together with Northern Region chairman Martin Kweza and PSL governor and Harare City chairperson Alois Masepe.

-ZIFA acting-president Gift Banda chaired the meeting which was also attended by his colleagues Sugar Chagonda, Farai Jere and women’s football boss Barbara Chikosi
+Acting-president Gift Banda chaired the meeting which was also attended by colleagues Sugar Chagonda, Farai Jere and women’s football boss Barbara Chikosi

 The meeting also saw Chikosi assuming the role of referees’ committee chairperson, replacing Brighton Malandule whose mandate was revoked on April 23.

-ZIFA president Felton Kamambo and board member finance Philemon Machana, who were already suspended by the SRC also had their mandates revoked during the same meeting.
+ZIFA president Felton Kamambo and board member finance Philemon Machana, who were suspended by the SRC, also had their mandates revoked during the same meeting.

 Other resolutions from Friday’s meeting include the association embarking on an internal process to deal with chief executive officer Joseph Mamutse’s continued absence from work.